romulomenezesjr/pe-python/modulo1/aula1.md

 - Poetry Poetry is a tool for creating, building, installing, and packaging Python projects.
 It also allows you to publish your projects to PyPI.
 It tracks and resolves your project’s dependencies.
 It uses your current virtual environments or creates new ones to isolate your packages from your system-wide Python installation.
 - PyInstaller PyInstaller is a tool that freezes Python applications into stand-alone executables that work under Windows, GNU/Linux, macOS, and others.

-# Empresas que utilizam
+# Exercício

-# Vagas de emprego
+Faça uma pesquisa sobre as empresas que utilizam Python e as vagas de emprego existentes.
+Pesquisa os requisitos e faixa salarial.

 # Referências